SuhejlaHoxha/ML_GR10/README.md

 | Rare Categories (`action`) | 8,000 | Categorical |
 | Rare Categories (`operation_type`) | 190 | Categorical |

-> The high IQR/Z-Score counts and the 8,000 rare-category flags (all actions appear <1% of the time on 8,000 rows) are expected in this dataset — each of 481 action types appears ~20 times out of 8,000, which is below the 1% threshold.
-These are structural properties, not anomalies.

 **Composite outlier type distribution:**

 | Type | Count | % |